-For the next four years, Greg and other AFTCO employees contributed more than 1,500 hours toward eliminating the longline fishery.
-Finally, in 1992, AFTCO and a group of conservation-minded shark fishermen aligned themselves with the newly formed UASC, and in May of of that year, AFTCO chartered a bus to transport concerned shark anglers to the Fish and Game hearing in Bakersfield, CA. Greg and Bill presented the case and both the CDFG and the Fish and Game Commission unanimously agreed to eliminate the shark longlines.
+For the next four years, Stotesbury and other AFTCO employees contributed more than 1,500 hours toward eliminating the longline fishery.
+Finally, in 1992, AFTCO and a group of conservation-minded shark fishermen aligned themselves with the newly formed UASC, and in May of of that year, AFTCO chartered a bus to transport concerned shark anglers to the Fish and Game hearing in Bakersfield, California.
+Stotesbury and Shedd presented the case and both the CDFG and the Fish and Game Commission unanimously agreed to eliminate the shark longlines.

 Just when we thought the longline issue was behind us and that AFTCO personnel could now focus solely on running the fishing tackle business, a different group of commercial fishermen, led by attorney Augie Felando, initiated a move to create a longline fishery for swordfish, sharks and tuna.

-AFTCO attorney Mike Duffy was recruited by Bill Shedd to lead this new effort against longlines, and he chaired a committee that consisted of Greg Stotesbury, Bill Shedd, Rich Holland and Balboa Angling Club President Jock Albright.
+AFTCO attorney Mike Duffy was recruited by Shedd to lead this new effort against longlines, and he chaired a committee that consisted of Stotesbury, Shedd, Rich Holland, and Balboa Angling Club President Jock Albright.
 While the work in this effort was conducted under the banner of and in partnership with UASC, the organization was still very young at the time, so most of the heavy lifting was done from the AFTCO offices at AFTCO expense.

 The strategy and various presentations at the Commission hearing were developed and written primarily by AFTCO attorney Mike Duffy and AFTCO President Bill Shedd.
 In total, over a five-month period, AFTCO personnel spent more than 1,000 hours working to defeat this longline push.
 The time and effort was well worth the reward when on October 2, 1992, a unanimous vote by the Fish and Game Commission denied the request for a longline fishery in California waters.